huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 * [Control the controllable](control-the-controllable.md)

-[^1]: The only person who's going to magically show up to save you— is you.
+[^1]: The only person who’s going to magically show up to save you— is you.